barrucadu/memo.barrucadu.co.uk/memos/apotheosis-session-notes.markdown

 mutated animals and men, adapted to deal with the toxic water.
 Occasionally Apotheosis sends out squads to cull the mutant camps.

-To the east is Malice, a town occupied by various disunited gangs.
-Apotheosis' prime raiding target, as no one group is strong enough to stand up to it.
-Rumours have it that a new boss is in town though, uniting the gangs under one rule.
+To the east is Malice, a town which was occupied by various disunited gangs.
+It was Apotheosis' prime raiding target, as no one group was strong enough to stand up to it.
+But, some weeks ago, a new boss arrived in town, and united the gangs under one rule.
+Now they're a force to be reckoned with.

 To the south is Mistfield Farm, a small religious community who supply food to Apotheosis in exchange for protection.
 Zagan engineered this